alex94945/app-agent/project-docs/architecture.md

 *   **Decoupled Tooling via MCP:** Tools for file system and shell access do not directly perform I/O. Instead, they are clients to the **MCP Tool Server**, which runs as a separate process.
 This aligns with modern agentic architectures (Figma, VS Code) and allows the tool server to be secured and managed independently.
 *   **Stateful Managers for Processes:** The `LspManager` and `PTYManager` encapsulate the complexity of managing external, long-running processes, providing clean, async interfaces to the rest of the application and ensuring proper resource cleanup.
 *   **Declarative Self-Healing:** The agent doesn't have a hardcoded "fix error" state.
-Instead, when a tool like `run_shell` or `get_diagnostics` returns an error, that error is simply added to the agent's state as a `ToolMessage`.
+When a tool like `run_shell` or `get_diagnostics` returns an error, that error is simply added to the agent's state as a `ToolMessage`.
 The main planner LLM sees the error in its context and decides on the next step, which could be reading the problematic file, applying a patch, or asking the user for clarification.
 *   **Configuration as Code:** All application settings, from API keys to server URLs and file paths, are managed centrally in `common/config.py` using Pydantic's `BaseSettings`, which loads from both environment variables and `.env` files.

 ---